Dalung: Abuja Remains First Choice To Host Super Eagles Vs Congo Friendly - Complete Sports Nigeria — Nigeria Today

 Complete Sports Nigeria

-Nigeria's Minister of Youth and Sports, Solomon Dalung, has insisted that the international friendly match between the Super Eagles and Congo DR in May can only be played outside Abuja if National Stadium is not ready, Completesportsnigeria.com reports …
+By Richard Jideaka, Abuja: Nigeria's Minister of Youth and Sports, Solomon Dalung, has insisted that the international friendly match between the Super Eagles and Congo DR in May can only be played outside Abuja if National Stadium is not ready …

+United by kwaruption, PDP senator and APC minister request funding for all-expense paid World Cup trip

 Do you have something awesome to share with the world?
 Click here to share